Garciia Old And Young

-On the morning of April 11th, deputies found 69-year-old Tony Garcia of Oxnard unconscious and unresponsive in the dayroom of his unit at the Todd Road Jail near Santa Paula and he was taken to VCMC.
+On the morning of April 11th, deputies found Garcia of Oxnard unconscious and unresponsive in the dayroom of his unit at the Todd Road Jail near Santa Paula and he was taken to VCMC.

 Zendejas Ranchel2Lisa Grondek Right Size